gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 One last thing.
 One last gift, before I am free of giving and getting.
 I nudge the boy softly.
 He glances up at the sky and sees a single cloud on its way north to Gandan.
-"What...?" he says as his oath fades, fades, and is gone.
+"What…?" he says as his oath fades, fades, and is gone.
 He has slain the monster and seen the girl free from her prison.
 This story is as over as any ever can be.